Lecce Puglia, Italy Travel Guide

 Stay aware of surroundings.
 Keep valuables secure in a Travelon Anti-Theft Classic Crossbody Bag.
 Avoid displaying large sums of cash or expensive electronics.

-Natural disaster risks in Puglia include earthquakes, as it lies in a seismically active zone.
+Risk of natural catastrophes in Puglia include earthquakes, as it lies in a seismically active zone.
 Major earthquakes are rare in Lecce itself.
 Heatwaves are a seasonal hazard in summer.
 Heavy rainfall, especially in autumn and winter, occasionally brings localized flooding.
-Stay informed about local weather forecasts during your visit.
+Be aware of local weather forecasts during your visit.

 Familiarize yourself with emergency contact information and procedures.
 The general emergency number for all services (ambulance, police, fire) is 112.
 For medical emergencies, call 118 directly.
 For police (Carabinieri), use 112.
 For the fire department (Vigili del Fuoco), call 115.
 Have your country's embassy or consulate contact information readily available.
 These measures ensure you are prepared for any situation that might arise.